jarcane/trainers-progress/README.md

     $ boot development
     ```

 2. Go to [http://localhost:8000][3] in your browser.
-You should see "Hello, World!".
+You should see the game running.

-3. You're already done.
+3. Name your trainer, and watch them go!

 ## License